iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> I was tested COVID + and had the Berta App running.
+Through the contact tracing and phone calls I received from AHS, not one person asked if I used the App nor did anyone assign or share the code I needed to use the AB Trace App abilities.
+So why were we ever encouraged to download if it's purpose isn't followed through?<br> :date: __2021-05-29 22:19:59__

+> I wanted this to work.
+The province spent millions.
+I've met with thousands of people over the year with this running and not a single notification.
+App is broken<br> :date: __2021-05-28 18:45:56__

+> Recently, the app has been using more and more battery.
+It used to use less than 1%, now it's around 25-45% depending on the day.<br> :date: __2021-05-26 05:03:02__

 > The app is the shats.
 Get people who know how to do it right.<br> :date: __2021-05-20 21:37:30__